General Information:

 & Our Partnership with OCCK

 The City of Abilene and OCCK updated their contract for the Abilene Recycling Center.
 This update to the agreement primarily changed their hours of operation.
 Beginning January 2, the Abilene Recycling Center will be open Tuesday through Friday from 8:00 am to 5:00 pm and Saturday from 8 am to 2 pm.
-This change in hours allows the employees from OCCK to utilize public transportation both to and from work.
+This change in hours allows the OCCK employees to utilize public transportation to and from work.
 Previously, they would have been required to find other means of transportation when leaving work at 6 pm.

 In the early 90s, some individuals came together to try to create a recycling center.
 While this group had great intentions, there needed to be a real organization.
 At this time, the City Commission decided to move forward with a city-owned Recycling Center.
-At this time, Cliff Gibbs, Public Works Director, was tasked with making this facility an idea come to fruition.
+At this time, Cliff Gibbs, Public Works Director, was tasked with making this facility an idea that came to fruition.
 At this point, there were very few publicly owned recycling centers in Kansas, so he referenced one at Fort Riley and even a municipality in Missouri just to get ideas.

 On October 1, 1994, the original 7,425 sq. ft. building opened for business.
 The city quickly realized that this building did not allow room to store baled material, and a 2,500 sq. ft. addition was added within the first year of business.
 For the first 15 years, full-time Public Works staff staffed the recycling center entirely.

 The recycling center gets its funding from a flat charge from all water customers.
 The baled and processed material is either sold directly to manufacturing plants in the Central US that utilize recycled materials in their products or is sold to a large recycling company in Kansas City, MO.
 Revenue from the sale of these materials also helps fund the center's operation.
-They have also received Solid Waste Management Grants, administered by the KDHE-SWM division, to purchase a new woodchipper and forklift.
+They have also received Solid Waste Management Grants, administered by the KDHE-SWM division, to purchase a new wood chipper and forklift.
 The center is visited by an average of 25-30 users daily and processes 320-350 tons of recycled material annually.

 "You Can Make a Difference"